l3laze/debug/README.md

 ## **Usage**

-**test.js**

-> Initialize with the debugging namespace of the module (which will be colorized in terminal output).
-Then use it.
+1. Initialize with the debugging namespace of the module (which will be colorized in terminal output).
+2. Run with the DEBUG environment variable properly set for the given module, or multiple modules, to see output.

+### **`test.js`**

 ```javascript
 // Using default options